Plans are now available!

 I used spray-on Elmers glue to attach the bubble insulation.
 Later I added the 2″ wide chrome colored duct tape to the seams.

 (After several years the chrome tape is starting to fall down.
 To do it again I’d use gorilla duct tape.)

 The two upper Coroplast cabinets, although small and light weight, are strong and hold a fair amount of items.

 This little drawer is actually my favorite detail in the camper.

-Although I’m not an advocate for Walmart practices, I reluctantly found my speakers their for cheap.
+Although I’m not an advocate of Walmart worker practices, I reluctantly found my speakers there for cheap.